 3 Psychological facts about team member behavior

-Want to take your remote retrospectives to a new level, i.e. reflecting agile values reflect in it?
-Then along here:
+First things first: You want to take your remote retro to the next level, e.g. reflect the agile values in it?
+Then this way:

-In the forest of technical terms, you can get lost in psychological papers.
-Psychological research has already yielded a lot of curious insights that can help you change behavior - and increase satisfaction and performance in your teams.
+In the forest of technical terms, you can easily get lost in psychological papers.
+But psychological research has already produced many curious findings that can help you change behavior - and increase satisfaction and performance in your teams.

 We present 3 exciting psychological facts about the behavior of your team members and give tips on how you can use the research results in practice.